Niaz-Ul-Haque/your-weather/README.md

 # your-weather
-A weather app which I did (will be) with React and made (make) use of RESTful APIs.
+A weather app which I did with React and made use of RESTful APIs.
+Uses SASS for the stylings.